Herring-UGAECSE-2920/Class-Instructions/README.md

 - **G01 – Linear Interpolation**

     The G01 instruction moves the pen head linearly from the current position to a target position, utilizing a linear interpolation algorithm.
-As shown below, a feedrate (mm/minute) is also specified.
+As shown below, a feedrate (in mm/minute) is also specified.
+Feedrate is stepper speed for our application.

     ![G01](./resources/G01.png)